 Pandemic living has broken some of my well-honed systems, and like seemingly everyone else right now, I find myself grappling with having to spend more time doing things I dislike.
 But when the going gets tough, the tough get joyful (that’s the saying, right?) — and so I thought I’d gather some inspiration for ways to make some life’s dullest chores more delightful.

 For ideas, I turned to the Joyspotters Society, our private community of more than 3000 joyspotters, and I was overwhelmed by the response: more than a hundred tips and tricks were shared by this generous, thoughtful group.
 I’ve gathered them into themes to make it easier for you to find the strategies that will work for you, and added some of my own tips, as well as ones that I’ve come across in my research.
 All in all, I hope what you find here helps make your chores easier, less stressful, and maybe even a little bit fun!
-And if you’re interested in creating more joy at home, I hope you’ll join me for a free live workshop coming in January 2021 called The 5 Secrets to Designing a Joyful Home.
-You can sign up for the waitlist here.
+And if you’re interested in creating more joy at home, I hope you’ll join me in my free live workshop The 5 Secrets to Designing a Feelgood Home.
+You can sign up here.

 1. Set a timer